 Omni-channel self-service offers a personalized and consistent experience across all customer touch points.
 A CEC makes self-service interactions easier for customers to use by managing preferences and tailor transactions with segmentation data.

-A CEC increases agent productivity by calling customers before they call you.
+A CEC increases call center agent productivity by calling customers before they call you.
 Providing customers with critical information such as payment reminders and outage notifications increases service satisfaction and sales revenue.

 Customer Service Intelligence

 Tailoring the customer experience using interaction and customer data and personal preferences turns routine support interactions into a stronger customer relationship.

 Deploying features such as self-service, interaction management and workforce optimization in the cloud reduces the burden of a major upfront capital output while keeping call centers on the cutting edge with the most up-to-date features, automatically.

 The underlying intuitive technology in a CEC transforms the work environment which in turn empowers call center representatives to provide a better customer experience.